 I have been offering our most successful payment program for the past few of years and I will be continuing forward with it for the indefinite future.
-We call the program “file now pay later” and it is essentially a zero down, with monthly payments for up to 12 months.
-This plan covers everything so it is kind of a “no brainer” for most: -Attorney’s fees for document preparation and filing petition -court filing fees -credit report if needed -credit counseling classes (2 required) -Appearance of attorney at the 341 hearing.
+We call the program “file now pay later” and it is essentially a zero down Chapter 7 with monthly payments for up to 12 months.
+This plan covers everything so it is kind of a “no brainer” for most of our clients: Attorney’s fees for document preparation and filing petition -court filing fees -credit report if needed -credit counseling classes (2 required) -Appearance of attorney at the 341 hearing.
 (Currently by telephone or Zoom meeting) To qualify for file now pay later all you need is a job, income of $2000 a month or more and a bank account.
-If you have those two things and you need to file bankruptcy right now call today.
+If you have those two things and you need to file bankruptcy right now call us today.
 We also have some great cash programs for anyone who actually has cash to pay for their bankruptcy.
-Fees are all flat fee based unless the case becomes contested, which happens about 2% of the time (very infrequently).
+All of our fees are all flat fee based unless the case becomes contested which happens about 2% of the time (very infrequently).
 Our cash programs start at $750.00 for a Chapter 7 and zero down for a Chapter 13.*

 What is your typical process for working with a new customer?

 We like to meet face to face but that is no longer reasonable or necessary.
-My FREE initial consultation so that our potential new client can see just how comfortable and at ease we will make the process of filing for bankruptcy relief.
+My FREE initial consultation is designed so that our potential new clients can see just how comfortable and at ease we will make the process of filing for bankruptcy.
 We really do empathize with our clients and their current, oftentimes stressful circumstances.
-However, if we have to conduct much of the business over the internet and telephone that works too, especially in outlying areas like Vernal, Duchesne, Vernal, Brigham City (you get the picture).
+However, if necessary we can conduct much of the business over the internet and telephone, which I used to only do with clients in outlying areas like Vernal, Duchesne, Brigham City, so it really doesn’t matter where you live.